-Cumberland Games accepts proposal submissions for projects related specifically to Risus: The Anything RPG and Uresia: Grave of Heaven.
+Cumberland Games accepts proposal submissions for projects related specifically to Risus: The Anything RPG and Uresia: Grave of Heaven, along with proposals for shorter works for the Cumberland Gamer newsletter.
 Click here for the writer's guidelines.

 I haven't got one; corporate humbug gives me hives.
 If I did, though, it would be something about providing gaming material for the home/office printer that I personally enjoy as a GM or player, done to my own standards without marketing influences watering down any stage of the design.
 Then I'd add something about how cool stick figures are, and probably quote a movie or Homer Simpson or somebody to deflate the stuffiness.